 We spent five years living in a one bedroom apartment in central Jersey.
 We loved it!
 Keeping up with housework for a one bedroom apartment was simple.
 One of our favorite summers we bought passes to a whole summer of concerts and spent two weeks traveling through Europe – starting and ending in Rome.

 Shortly after, we decided it was time to start a family.
 We bought a three bedroom condo and I soon became pregnant with Aria.

 At the time, I was working as a digital marketing manager for an agency, and once I had Aria, I became a stay-at-home mom.
 Aria and I have lots of fun together!
 I love to get out of the house – whether it’s the park, a farm, a consignment sale, or driving up to New York to visit my family.

 Jason and I really enjoy introducing Aria to new things.
 We had so much fun taking Aria to Dutch Wonderland on Father’s Day.
 She LOVED the water park!
 We also introduced Aria to soccer this summer.
 She went from picking up the soccer ball on the first practice to actually kicking the ball in the goal by the end.

 We’ve explained to Aria that we plan to adopt a baby.
 To prepare her, we read a book about becoming a big sister.
 We’ve also watched the episodes of Doc McStuffins where Doc’s parents adopt a baby girl.

 We’re looking forward to meeting you.
 And until then, please know that we pray for you and your baby every night with Aria.
 We may not know you yet, but you’re in our hearts and on our minds.

 We live in a three bedroom condo in central Jersey.
 It’s a wonderful neighborhood for kids with three parks close by.
-Check out our blog for a tour of our home and to see pictures of our nursery and Aria’s room.
+Check out Our Home & Neighborhood photo album to see pictures of our nursery, Aria’s room, and our parks.